5 Software Overview

 Freeform Position List

-To create a grid, go to the Move Robot area, go to the space (square icon) and select Freeform Position List.
+To create a Freeform Position List, go to the Move Robot area, go to the space (square icon), select the Plus icon, and then select Freeform Position List.

 Position List Name